-Push out your adverts too much and customers will just ignore them.
+Push out your adverts too much and customers just ignore them.
 But pull them in with a good story, then the audience feels more in control.
 It’s a shared experience.
-It’s their choice, and once you’ve got them hooked, they’ll stay connected as long as they like the story you’re telling.
+It’s their choice.
+And once you’ve got them hooked, they’ll stay connected as long as they like the story you’re telling.

 Your brand story should be for the customer, not for you.
-For example, in Building a Storybrand, Donald Miller talks about how customers can use a clear story structure as a map – a guide towards what your products and services can do for them.
+For example, in Building a Storybrand, Donald Miller talks about how customers can use a clear story structure as a map.
+It’s a guide towards what your products and services can do for them.

 So, let’s now look at some ways you can tell a clear story in marketing.

 Tips on how to use storytelling in marketing